michael2012z/BitBible/markdown/KJV/files/Isa.md

 7. Even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people.

-8. The Lord God which gathereth the outcasts of Israel saith, Yet will I gather others to him, beside those that are gathered unto him.beside…: Heb. to his gathered
+8. The Lord God which gathereth the outcasts of Israel saith, Yet will I gather others to him, beside those that are gathered unto him.

 9. All ye beasts of the field, come to devour, yea, all ye beasts in the forest.

-10. His watchmen are blind: they are all ignorant, they are all dumb dogs, they cannot bark; sleeping, lying down, loving to slumber.sleeping: or, dreaming, or, talking in their sleep
+10. His watchmen are blind: they are all ignorant, they are all dumb dogs, they cannot bark; sleeping, lying down, loving to slumber.

-11. Yea, they are greedy dogs which can never have enough, and they are shepherds that cannot understand: they all look to their own way, every one for his gain, from his quarter.greedy: Heb. strong of appetitecan…: Heb. know not to be satisfied
+11. Yea, they are greedy dogs which can never have enough, and they are shepherds that cannot understand: they all look to their own way, every one for his gain, from his quarter.

 12. Come ye, say they, I will fetch wine, and we will fill ourselves with strong drink; and to morrow shall be as this day, and much more abundant.

 ## Isaiah 57

-1. The righteous perisheth, and no man layeth it to heart: and merciful men are taken away, none considering that the righteous is taken away from the evil to come.merciful…: Heb. men of kindness, or, godlinessfrom…: or, from that which is evil
+1. The righteous perisheth, and no man layeth it to heart: and merciful men are taken away, none considering that the righteous is taken away from the evil to come.

-2. He shall enter into peace: they shall rest in their beds, each one walking in his uprightness.enter into: or, go inin his…: or, before him
+2. He shall enter into peace: they shall rest in their beds, each one walking in his uprightness.

 3. But draw near hither, ye sons of the sorceress, the seed of the adulterer and the whore.

 4. Against whom do ye sport yourselves? against whom make ye a wide mouth, and draw out the tongue? are ye not children of transgression, a seed of falsehood,

-5. Enflaming yourselves with idols under every green tree, slaying the children in the valleys under the clifts of the rocks?with…: or, among the oaks
+5. Enflaming yourselves with idols under every green tree, slaying the children in the valleys under the clifts of the rocks?

 6. Among the smooth stones of the stream is thy portion; they, they are thy lot: even to them hast thou poured a drink offering, thou hast offered a meat offering.
 Should I receive comfort in these?

 7. Upon a lofty and high mountain hast thou set thy bed: even thither wentest thou up to offer sacrifice.

-8. Behind the doors also and the posts hast thou set up thy remembrance: for thou hast discovered thyself to another than me, and art gone up; thou hast enlarged thy bed, and made thee a covenant with them; thou lovedst their bed where thou sawest it.made…: or, hewed it for thyself larger than theirswhere…: or, thou providedst room
+8. Behind the doors also and the posts hast thou set up thy remembrance: for thou hast discovered thyself to another than me, and art gone up; thou hast enlarged thy bed, and made thee a covenant with them; thou lovedst their bed where thou sawest it.

-9. And thou wentest to the king with ointment, and didst increase thy perfumes, and didst send thy messengers far off, and didst debase thyself even unto hell.thou…: or, thou respectedst
+9. And thou wentest to the king with ointment, and didst increase thy perfumes, and didst send thy messengers far off, and didst debase thyself even unto hell.

-10. Thou art wearied in the greatness of thy way; yet saidst thou not, There is no hope: thou hast found the life of thine hand; therefore thou wast not grieved.life: or, living
+10. Thou art wearied in the greatness of thy way; yet saidst thou not, There is no hope: thou hast found the life of thine hand; therefore thou wast not grieved.

 11. And of whom hast thou been afraid or feared, that thou hast lied, and hast not remembered me, nor laid it to thy heart? have not I held my peace even of old, and thou fearest me not?